 Prognosis and survival for Wilms tumour

-If your child has Wilms tumour, you will have questions about their prognosis.
-A prognosis is the doctor’s best estimate of how cancer will affect someone and how well it will respond to treatment.
-Prognosis and survival depend on many factors.
-Only a doctor familiar with your child’s medical history, the type and stage and other features of the cancer, the treatments chosen and the response to treatment can put all of this information together with survival statistics to arrive at a prognosis.
+Prognostic and predictive factors are often discussed together.
+They both play a part in deciding on a prognosis and a treatment plan just for your child.
+Only a doctor familiar with your childʼs medical history, the type and stage and other features of the cancer, the treatments chosen and the response to treatment can put all of this information together with survival statistics to arrive at a prognosis and chances of survival.

 The following are prognostic and predictive factors for Wilms tumour.